 Crafts Are Not Serious

 My dream for making soft toys was alive during my teenage years.
 After graduating school I tried to get into The National Academy of Arts in Sofia, the capital of Bulgaria, where I resided at that time.
-My drawing wasn’t good enough though and the exams needed lots better preparation than the one I had.
+My drawing wasn’t good enough though and the exams needed much better preparation than the one I had.
 There was nobody to tell me “Sewing isn’t serious, you have to find another professional path to follow”.
 However, this was a well known statement running from generations and much serious professions were honoured.
-Caring that attitude, my young personality brought me to another path.
+Caring that attitude, my winding search of who I am and what should I do brought me to another path.

-Just few years later my inclination to analyse human behaviour and to search for the best “logical explanation” showed me the profession I pursued for the following years.
-I was working as a waitress in reputable hotels and restaurants at that time, but I was missing something.
-I was feeling my life and personal existence should have higher sense and I can do much more.
-Therefore, when I was advised from friends, graduated students, that studying Psychology will fit my analytical personality really well, I accepted that this could be my way to do something bigger.
+Just few years later my inclination to search for the deep reasons behind and kind of analyse human behaviour showed me the chosen profession I pursued in the following years.
+I was working as a waitress in reputable hotels and restaurants at the time, but I was missing something.

 Embracing My Passion Again

 Our first year in Australia, at Perth's Zoo

 Coming in a new country without knowing anyone, with a child and starting our lives all over was undoubtedly the hardest thing we've ever done.
 We loved Australia and that helped us a lot to go through this hard time.
 Like the famous Australian song goes, the day we felt we can “call Australia home”.
 It was the place we meant to be.